Teekafey/Hackerrank-Oracle-SQL/Population Census.md

 - FROM city ci INNER JOIN country co: Combines the __CITY__ and __COUNTRY__ tables with alias _"ci"_ and _"co"_ respectively.
 It also uses the joined table as the source table.

-- ON CITY.countrycode = COUNTRY.code: Defines the condition for the join; the __countrycode__ column in the city table must match the __code__ column in the country table.
+- ON ci.countrycode = co.code: Defines the condition for the join; the __countrycode__ column in the city table must match the __code__ column in the country table.
 This ensures that each city is matched with the corresponding country.

 - WHERE co.continent = 'Asia': Filters the results to include only those rows where the continent column in the country table is equal to "Asia".